THE PERSONAL SAVINGS ALLOWANCE

 Savings interest attracts tax at your income tax rate.
 You add your savings interest to your other earned income and pay tax at 0%, 20%, 40% or 45% depending on your total income for the tax year.

-From April 2016 all Basic Rate and Higher Rate income tax payers will get a new personal savings allowance, which will mean that a proportion of your savings interest will be tax-free.
+All Basic Rate and Higher Rate income tax payers get a personal savings allowance, which means that a proportion of your savings interest will be tax-free.

 - Basic rate (20%) income tax payers will have a tax-free allowance of £1,000

 - Higher rate (40%) income tax payers will have a tax-free allowance of £500

 - Additional rate (45%) income tax payers will have no personal savings allowance

 Imagine you have £100,000 in a bank account, which pays 1% annual interest.
 The total income before tax would be £1,000 for the tax year.